otagobioinformaticsspringschool/2022-obss-day4/_episodes/01-metabarcoding-basics.md

 ---
 title: "Metabarcoding Basics"
-teaching: 20
+teaching: 15
 exercises: 0
 questions:
-- "What are the main components of metabarcoding pipelines"
+- "What are the main components of metabarcoding pipelines?"
 objectives:
 - "Review typical metabarcoding workflows"
 keypoints: